Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Real-World Demonstrations in Indoor Cluttered and Outdoor Unstructured Environments

 The range of linear and angular speeds are set to $v \in [-0.5m/s, 1.5m/s]$ and $\omega \in [-1.5rad/s, 1.5rad/s]$, respectively.
-The environment, a sequence of the robot's snapshots, and detailed planning information are shown in Fig.~\ref{fig:indoor-exp}.
+The environment, the robot's motion sequence, and detailed planning information are shown in Fig.~\ref{fig:indoor-exp}.
 The initial position of the robot is placed in front of the obstacles, and the goal is between the two obstacles and is indicated by the green square on the second row of Fig.~\ref{fig:indoor-exp}.
 Initially, due to the occlusion by randomly placed boxes, the robot can only build a partial elevation map using the observed points.
-Then, it uses this initial map to calculate the value function within the $5m \times 5m$ squared region.
+Then, it uses this initial map to calculate the value function within the state space.
 The value function is shown as the upper $2.5D$ surface in the second row.
 To aid the visualization, we only draw the value function over the position variables at the current robot's angle, and the height of the surface represents the state value.
-We can observe that the value function correctly characterizes the geometry of the environment and the task.
+We can observe that the value function correctly characterizes the environment's geometry and the task.
 Specifically, the goal region has the highest state value.
 Since the policy always selects actions that maximize the state value, executing the policy from this value function will allow the robot to converge at the goal point.
 Additionally, on the value function surface, the narrow ridge between the two obstacles reflects the navigable space correctly.
-Thus, the resulting policy can navigate through the passage safely as shown in the first row of Fig.~\ref{fig:indoor-exp}.
+As a result, the policy derived from the value function can navigate the passage safely, as shown in the first row of Fig.~\ref{fig:indoor-exp}.
 As the robot executes its planned policy, it receives more sensing points and gradually builds a more detailed elevation map.
-We can see this process from the second and fourth rows.
+This progressive refinement of the elevation map can be seen from the second and fourth rows.
 After the robot arrives at the goal, it re-plans and returns to the initial position, which is shown in the third row.
-We can observe that the computed value function allows the robot to reason about its nonholonomic motion through the transition function.
-Since the forward velocity is larger than the backward velocity, the robot reverses and turns to align its forward axis to the initial position to ensure it uses the maximum speed.
+As the robot's forward maximum speed ($v_{max} = 1m/s$) is larger than its backward maximum speed ($v_{min} = -0.5m/s$), it strategically reverses and aligns its forward axis with the initial position to ensure leveraging the maximum linear speed (the behavior can be observed in the supplementary videos).
+This process shows that the computed value function allows the robot to reason about its under-actuated dynamics through the two moments.
 This also reveals that our method exhibits a {\em speed-adaptive} behavior for the most efficient motion.